 What does it do?
 Beyond being a tasty beverage, green tea is a centuries-old herbal remedy high in antioxidants.
 It’s traditionally been used as a diuretic to promote digestion and improve heart health.

 A recent study on rats found that green tea may have an active compound that reduces inflammation and swelling.
 Green tea is high in catechins, a compound with antirheumatic activity.

 Does it work?
 Another recent study looked at people with RA who drank green tea for six months.
-The participants also took part in a moderately intensive exercise program where they walked on a treadmill for 45-60 minutes three times a day.
+The participants also took part in a moderately intensive exercise program where they walked on a treadmill for 45 to 60 minutes three times a day.
 The study found that green tea and exercise were effective in decreasing RA symptoms.

 Dosage: Drink four to six cups of green tea per day.
 But always check with a doctor before introducing green tea into your diet.
 Green tea is known to interact with some medications negatively.

 9. Celery seed (Apium graveolens)